 \section{Study Protocol}

-As explained previously, our study involves two data-collection processes, a survey and a laboratory experiment.
-In \autoref{tab:template}, we provide an overview of our study based on the Peer Community In Registered Reports (PCI RR)\footnote{\url{https://rr.peercommunityin.org/}} study design template, which we will explain in more detail in this section.
+As explained previously, our study involved two data-collection processes, a survey and a laboratory experiment.
+In \autoref{tab:template}, we provide an overview of our intended study goals based on the Peer Community In Registered Reports (PCI RR)\footnote{\url{https://rr.peercommunityin.org/}} study design template, which we explain in more detail in this section.
 Our study design was based on guidelines for using financial incentives in software-engineering experimentation~\citep{Krueger2024incentivesGuide} and has received approval from the local Ethics Review Board of the Department for Mathematics and Computer Science at Eindhoven University of Technology, The Netherlands, on October 24, 2022 (reference ERB2022MCS21).